How to Adopt a Child

 Similarly, this section does not cover information on adoption cases such as adult adoptions and stepparent adoption.
 Adult adoption occurs when the court creates a legal parent relationship between an adult and a person over the age of 18.
 Once the court grants the petition to adopt, a new birth certificate is issued for the adult adoptee and there is a permanent connection.

 Stepparent adoption involves the adoption of a stepchild.
-You can learn more about adult adoption and stepparent adoption in Findlaw's Types of Adoption section.
+You can learn more about adult adoption and stepparent adoption with FindLaw’s Stepparent Adoption FAQ.

 Get Legal Help With an Adoption

-The process of adopting can be daunting.
-Proceedings and petitions may be quite complicated.
-Rules can vary greatly between jurisdictions and are usually fairly complicated.
-Retaining an agency, attorney, or both may be necessary to assist in representation.
+The process of adopting can be complicated and overwhelming.
+Proceedings and petitions are complex and rules can vary between jurisdictions.
+Retaining an agency, attorney, or both may be necessary to navigate this process.

 Can I Solve This on My Own or Do I Need an Attorney?